milo168/ECE209TimeStamp/index.md

   - The classifier here is to show the effects of SyncWISE
   - Also try to run another cross-correlation based approach (baseline method in SyncWISE paper)

+Approach 4 (SyncWISE + TimeAwareness Robust):
+- Training + Validation with data augmentation (domain randomization) of shifted data
+- Testing: introduce artificial shifts in test data, WITH SyncWISE correction, and then feed to classifier

-#### Exploring Time Shift Range Effectivness
+#### Exploring the Dataset
+Time Awareness uses the CMActivity dataset which contains 3 different sensor modalities.
+These modalities are video, audio, and inertial measurement units.
+In this dataset, there are 7 human activities roughly distributed equally.
+There are roughly 12,000 train+validate samples and 1,400 test samples total.
+It is assumed that the CMActvity dataset does not have any time shifts and so we will need to generate fake shifts ourselves.
+To do this, we pick the IMU modality to be shifted.
+To generate shifted samples, we first rearrange the samples into a long sequence.
+Inside the sequence contains windows of the activities of roughly 10 seconds.
+Then we shift the IMU samples.
+For the CMActivity dataset, we generated shifts ranging from 50ms to 2000ms.

+Time Awareness focuses on the audio and IMU modality.
+For our work we will be focusing video and IMU as SyncWise uses those modality.

 Time Awareness introduces at most 1000ms and 2000ms shifts in its 10-Sec training and testing data respectively, and it can preserve classifier accuracy up to 600ms of timing error.
 For SyncWISE, a synthetic testing dataset based on S2S-Sync dataset by adding random offsets in the range [-3 sec, 3 sec] is used.
 The original offsets of the S2S-Sync dataset has a complex distribution, with an average offset of 21s, max offset of 180s, and min offset of 387ms.
 S2S-Sync dataset has 163 video clips totaling 45.2 hours, which means the average period of each clip is 998.28s.

-We will explore and compare how long time shift Time Awareness and SyncWISE can handle if given the same length of timed data.
-We will observe how well each algorithm works by gradually reducing the length of the data and record their performance change to see its limit.

-#### Combining SyncWISE + Time Awareness
-Since both SyncWISE and Time Awareness aims to handle time shifts across multimodal data, we will explore combining the two and evaluate the performance.

-Approach 4 (SyncWISE + TimeAwareness Robust):
-- Training + Validation with data augmentation (domain randomization) of shifted data
-- Testing: introduce artificial shifts in test data, WITH SyncWISE correction, and then feed to classifier

-#### Modify Current Deep Learning Model
-In Time Awareness, they use a simple model with two convolutional layers and several fully connected layers.
-To improve the capacity of the model, we can try more complex architectures like LSTM to get better performance.

 ------
-### Implementation and Results (to be updated dynamically)
-#### Re-run SyncWISE and TimeAwareness
+##### Re-run SyncWISE and TimeAwareness
 Though they provides most codes and dataset on their GitHub, it took some time to debug and re-run their codes, especially for SincWISE "It will take about 5 hours using 32 Intel i9-9980XE CPU @ 3.00GHz cores" for simulated shifts and "It will take 10 hours using 32 Intel i9-9980XE CPU @ 3.00GHz cores" for real shifts.
 Finally, we run the codes successfully and get results as seen in the papers.

 ##### SyncWISE：